alexfernandez/loadtest/README.md

 Number of seconds to wait until requests no longer go out.
 (Note: this is different than Apache's ab, which stops _receiving_ requests after the given seconds.)

+### -C cookie-name=value

+Send a cookie with the request.
+A pair name=value is expected and sent to the server.
+This parameter can be repeated as many times as needed.

 #### -r

 Recover from errors.
 Always active: loadtest does not stop on errors.
+After the tests are finished, if there were errors a report with all error codes will be shown.

 ### Advanced Usage